sinoia/net_display/README.md

 Startup messages similar to those shown below will be displayed.

-TODO - update this image
 ![startup messages](https://github.com/sinoia/net_display/raw/master/documentation/startup_messages.png)

 The hostname will be the name of you host where the software is running.
 Once the software is running open a browser and visit the URL shown in the startup messages.
 The default display will be shown and it looks something like this:

-TODO - update this image
 ![default display](https://github.com/sinoia/net_display/raw/master/documentation/default_screen.png)

 The connection status is indicated by the socket status indicator at the top of the screen on the right.
 Green shows the socket is connected and red not connected.
 The display will only be updated when the socket is connected (green).